 trained in musical theatre, singing and commercial dance.
 Over the years she has performed in many local pantomimes, with the Ballet Russe and at the half time show for Saracens rugby at Wembley stadium.
 Additionally, Emily has been an extra in a BBC drama, furthering her performing arts career.

-She has recently completed her ballet and Tap associate exams to become a fully I.D.T.A qualified teacher and is currently studying at Middlesex University completing a degree in Dance Performance.
+She has completed her ballet and Tap associate exams to become a fully I.D.T.A qualified teacher and has recently finished studying at Middlesex University completing a degree in Dance Performance.

 Lucia began her studies of Classical Ballet, Jazz and Folk Dances in Rio de Janeiro, Brazil,